Snakes on a Plane

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more David R. Ellis analyses, see Cellular, Final Destination 2 and Homeward Bound II: Lost in San Francisco.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
+For more David R. Ellis analyses, see Final Destination 2, Homeward Bound II: Lost in San Francisco and Shark Night 3D.

 Plot Points by Act